sgroeblacher/groeblacherlab/_pages/openings.md

 We are continuously looking for excited and talented (applied) physics and engineering students to join our team.
 We are interested in people with a curious nature, a healthy appetite for theoretical challenges and the desire to learn new skills in a dynamic environment.
 It’s a plus if you already have some experience or had exposure to optics, cryogenics, microwave circuits, finite element simulations or microfabrication but not a requirement – these are all techniques you will learn when working with us!
 In our lab we have a culture of hands-on mentoring, with an eye towards learning and growth.

-Currently, we have one open PhD and one Postdoc position and are always happy hear from prospective Master students.
-If you have more questions please feel free to send me an [email](mailto:s.groeblacher@tudelft.nl).
+Currently, we have one open PhD and several Postdoc positions and are always happy hear from prospective Master students.
+If you want to get a glimpse into the work at our lab you can find a short video [here](https://youtu.be/ejVN9AF2Yjc) and for questions please feel free to send me an [email](mailto:s.groeblacher@tudelft.nl).
 Looking forward to hearing from and about you!

 <figure>